mlabs-haskell/devblog-1/DEVBLOG.md

 [ring-homomorphism]: https://en.wikipedia.org/wiki/Ring_homomorphism
 [repa]: https://hackage.haskell.org/package/repa
 [vector-sized]: https://hackage.haskell.org/package/vector-sized
-[^1]: Even though this is arguably not a good idea: it doesn't parallel C, nad
+[^1]: Even though this is arguably not a good idea: it doesn't parallel C, and
     creates a lot of issues with partiality.
 [^2]: You can also do something like `deriving via ((->) (Index n)) instance
     Functor (Vector n)`, since we have a `newtype` now.
 Probably not useful